djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 tags: [advertisements, privacy]
 ---

-The past months we investigated ways for small search engines to provide search advertisements without participating in the large advertisement networks of Google and Facebook, and more importantly, without the need for small search engines to track their users.
+The past months Searsia investigated ways for small search engines to provide search advertisements without participating in the large advertisement networks of Google and Facebook, and more importantly, without the need for small search engines to track their users.
 Large advertisement networks operate by [pay-per-impression][1] or [pay-per-click][2] schemes that need third-party [tracking bugs][3] and third-party [cookies][4] to track users, even if they are not actively engaging with the advertisements.
 Large advertisement networks try to track their user also outside their own web sites by running code on other sites, such as like buttons (Facebook) and analytics code (Google).
-Tracking users is needed to provide targeted advertisements, but but also it is needed to combat [click fraud][5].
+Tracking users is needed to provide targeted advertisements, but it is also needed to combat [click fraud][5].

-> Our **goal** with this work is to give small sites that run a search engine the means to monitize
-> their site using advertisements without the need to track their users with third-party trackers.
+_Our solution provides sites that run their own search engine the means to include advertisements without the need to track their users with third-party trackers._

 ## Affiliate programs as ethical advertising